 There’s a moment at the end of The Merchant of Venice when Tracy-Ann, steps away from Shylock and into ‘real. mode.
 The house lights come up and she deliver a short, but incredibly timely message.
 I don’t want to say anymore than that as I think the impact is far more powerful when heard in the theatre.
 I’ve not really seen that done before, but it works in the context of, and out of the play.
 I can honestly say it moved me.

-THE MERCHANT OF VENICE 1936 is at the New Theatre in Cardiff running through to Saturday 4th November.
-Performances are at 7:30pm each evening with a 2:30pm matinee on Thursday and Saturday.
-The captioned performance is the Saturday matinee.
+THE MERCHANT OF VENICE 1936 is at the New Theatre in Cardiff running through to Saturday 22nd March.
+Performances are at 7:30pm each evening with a 2:30pm matinee today (Thursday) and Saturday.
 For more details and tickets, go HERE.

 You can also read our original feature, and meet the cast – HERE.